3-Round-Stones/callimachus/README.txt

 $ java -jar callimachus-setup-<version>.jar
 ]]

+For headless installations on a Linux server, you can run the installer in console mode.
+You must redirect STDERR to a file to ensure that error messages do not interfere with the display:
+[[
+java -jar callimachus-setup-<version>.jar -console 2> install.log
+]]

 If you download a ZIP archive of a release from http://callimachusproject.org/, extract it into a new directory.
 Edit etc/callimachus.conf and change the ORIGIN to the be the same as the hostname and port (if not port 80).
 Execute